 Many modern izakaya, especially chain restaurants, offer menus that are accompanied by large, colorful pictures and are easy to understand for non-Japanese speakers.
 English menus are occasionally available, particularly in districts frequented by foreign tourists.
 More traditional izakaya, however, often have only Japanese menus without pictures which can make a visit rather challenging for those without Japanese skills.

 Izakaya tend to be lively with chatter and may not be suitable for a quiet, romantic dinner.
 Seating is commonly provided at Western-style tables, a counter, low tables on tatami or a combination of the aforementioned.
 Some izakaya also have semi-private compartments or private rooms.
-Smoking is usually allowed, and non-smoking sections are often not available.
 Some izakaya enforce a time limit for how long customers can stay when it gets crowded over the weekends, which is typically two hours.

 Where to find izakaya